 It is helpful to run through a married put example to show the benefits and downsides of this options strategy.
 This can help when comparing it against other options strategies.

-Let’s say you want to own shares on XYZ stock currently priced at $100.
-You buy 100 shares for a total of $10,000 and an at the money put option contract for $5.
+Let’s say you want to own shares of a stock currently priced at $100.
+You buy 100 shares for a total of $10,000 and an at-the-money put option contract (with a strike of $100) for $5.
 Each option contract covers 100 shares, so the total premium is $500.

 Your breakeven is $105.
-That is the per share cost of the stock plus the premium paid.
-If the stock is unchanged at the expiration of the options contract, you will have a loss of $5 on the strategy.
+That is the per-share cost of the stock plus the premium paid.
+If the stock is unchanged at the expiration of the options contract, you would have a loss of $5 on the strategy.
+(Note that this doesn’t take transaction costs into account.)

-Your maximum loss is $5, the put option premium.
-In this example, your maximum loss occurs at or below a $95 stock price.
+Your maximum loss is $5 per share, the put option premium, when the strike price equals the purchase price.
+In this example, your maximum loss occurs at or below the strike price of $100.
 You can close the trade by selling the stock and selling-to-close the option.
-Alternatively, you can sell-to-close the put or let it expire and continue to hold the stock.
+Alternatively, you can sell-to-close the put or let it expire (if out-of-the-money) and continue to hold the stock.

 Pros and Cons of Married Puts